kaluma-project/kaluma-agent/README.md

 ### Commands

-Here are some commands which can be sent to Kameleon Agent.
+Here are some commands which can be sent to Kaluma Agent.

 #### cmd:list